-Music plays an important part in most Montserrat festivals, from the island’s Carnival which kicks off the New Year to the musical competitions hosted in Sturge Park each Boxing Day.
+Music plays an important part in most Montserrat holidays and festivals, from the island’s Carnival which kicks off the New Year to the musical competitions hosted in Sturge Park each Boxing Day.
 Montserrat may be the only jurisdiction other than Ireland where St Patrick’s Day is an official government holiday, but the people here extend the celebration to an entire week.
 The Montserrat International Fishing Tournament and Volcano Half Marathon are among the island’s most exciting sporting events.

 St Patrick’s Festival